Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Marshall and its opponents have combined for 75.5 points only two times this year.
+- Marshall and its opponents have combined for 74.5 points -- this matchup's point total -- only twice this season.

-- Western Kentucky has combined with its opponents to score more than 75.5 points in two games this season.
+- Western Kentucky and its opponents have combined to score more than 74.5 points in two games this season.

-- Saturday's over/under is 2.1 points lower than the two team's combined 77.6 points per game average.
+- The two teams combine to score 77.6 points per game, 3.1 more than the total in this contest.

-- This contest's over/under is 28 points greater than the 47.5 these two squads combine to surrender per game this season.
+- The 47.5 combined points per game that these two squads have allowed this season are 27 fewer than the 74.5 total in this contest.

-- The Thundering Herd and their opponents score an average of 58.9 points per game, 16.6 fewer than Saturday's total.
+- Thundering Herd games have an average total of 58.9 points this season, 15.6 fewer than Saturday's over/under.

-- The 75.5 total in this game is 9.4 points above the 66.1 average total in Hilltoppers games this season.
+- In 2021, games involving the Hilltoppers have averaged a total of 66.1 points, 8.4 fewer than this game's set over/under.

 Marshall Stats and Trends

-- The Thundering Herd are 5-5 ATS when favored by 1 point or more this season.
+- In Marshall's 11 games this season, it has six wins against the spread.

-- Marshall's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- This season, the Thundering Herd have an against the spread record of 5-5 in their 10 games as a favorite of 1 point or more.

-- When Marshall picks up more than 419.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- Marshall's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- This year, the Thundering Herd have 21 turnovers, four fewer than the Hilltoppers have takeaways (25).
+- In games that Marshall picks up over 419.2 yards, the team is 5-3 against the spread and 6-2 overall.

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.